THE FUNCTIONAL MEDICINE APPROACH TO

-Many of my patients come to their first appointments having already tried multiple diets to try to get better.
+Many of my patients come to their first appointments having already tried many different diets.

-Many of these well-informed patients with meticulously ‘healthy’ diets have hidden food sensitivities that are seriously sabotaging their health.
+Many of these well-informed patients with meticulously ‘healthy’ diets have hidden food intolerances (also called sensitivities) that secretly sabotage their health.

 A food sensitivity is different from a food allergy.
 A food allergy is generally a more serious reaction - the most severe being the anaphylaxis that occurs with a peanut allergy.